iddm/cargo-cook/README.md

 # Configuring

-To make it work with your crate you must add additional sections and fields into your `Cargo.toml`.
+To make it work with your crate you must create a file `Cook.toml` in the root directory of your crate.
-Let's look at the [`Cargo.toml`](https://github.com/vityafx/cargo-cook/blob/master/Cargo.toml) of `cook` crate:
+Let's look at the [`Cook.toml`](https://github.com/vityafx/cargo-cook/blob/master/Cook.toml) of `cargo-cook` crate:

 ```toml
 [cook]